 The wine industry of West Richland, Washington is shifting into full gear as the nearby Red Mountain is poised to become a prime location for vineyards and wineries.
-Over the next five years, Red Mountain is expected to triple its wineries from the existing ten to some forty major vineyards and wine makers.
+Over the next five years, Red Mountain is expected to triple its wineries from the existing ten to some forty major vineyards and winemakers.

 Red Mountain of Tri-Cities WA: The Ideal Vineyard

-Red Mountain stands tall among all the wine regions of Washington because of its unique combination of soil condition and temperature that produce grapes that have the potential to rival the best wines of the world.
+Red Mountain stands tall among all the wine regions of Washington because of its unique combination of soil conditions and temperature that produce grapes that have the potential to rival the best wines of the world.

 Most of the vineyards that are growing in Red Mountain come from the famous Bordeaux region of France, like the Cabernet Sauvignon and Merlot.
-These Bordeaux vineyards are used in most of the world’s most famous red wines find Red Mountain so akin to their native land that they took to the land of Red Mountain as if it were home.
+These Bordeaux vineyards are used in most of the world’s most famous red wines and find Red Mountain so akin to the native land that they took to the land of Red Mountain as if it were home.

 The Symbiosis Between Red Mountain and West Richland